 0.0

-Journalism is my passion; I want to inform, and hold accountable.
+Journalism is my passion; I want to inform, explain, and hold accountable.

 Currently, I only have two sources of income: Patreon donations, and my Patreon shop.